Disney cancels plans for $1 billion Florida campus

 The announcement comes a week after Disney CEO Bob Iger said an ongoing dispute with Florida Gov. Ron DeSantis raised questions about the company's continued investment there.
 In a conference call with analysts, Iger said actions by DeSantis and Republican lawmakers amounted to a "campaign of government retaliation" against Disney.

-Angry that former Disney CEO Bob Chapek had pledged to work to overturn a state law banning discussions of sexual orientation and gender identity in schools, DeSantis signed measures stripping the company of self-governing authority over its 40-square-mile property near Orlando.
-On the conference call, Iger asked rhetorically, "Does the state want us to invest more, employ more people, and pay more taxes, or not?"
+DeSantis signed measures stripping the company of self-governing authority over its 40-square-mile property near Orlando after former Disney CEO Bob Chapek pledged to help overturn a state law banning discussions of sexual orientation and gender identity in schools.

+On last week's conference call, Iger asked rhetorically, "Does the state want us to invest more, employ more people, and pay more taxes, or not?"

 The New York Times reports that people briefed on the matter said the company's dispute with DeSantis "figured prominently" in the decision to cancel the project.

-The decision to relocate more than 1,000 Disney jobs from California to Florida wasn't popular with affected employees, some of whom reportedly quit.
-In his note, D'Amaro said the company would talk individually with employees that have already moved to Florida and about "the possibility of moving you back."
+The decision to relocate more than 2,000 Disney jobs from California to Florida wasn't popular with affected employees, some of whom reportedly quit.
+In his note to staff, D'Amaro said the company would talk individually with employees who have already moved to Florida and about "the possibility of moving you back."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.